-Last year I got brave and flocked my own tree.
-And it turned out sooo beautiful.
-For those that don’t know, flocked Christmas trees are those beautiful snowy trees.
-Not the trees with white plastic needles, the ones that look like they have snow crystals all over them.
-They can be all white or they can have just a ‘dusting’ of snow, but either way they are gorgeous.
+For those that don’t know, flocked Christmas trees are those beautiful trees that look like they are covered in snow.
+They can be completely white or they can have just a ‘dusting’ of snow on the green branches, but either way they are gorgeous.

 This post contains some affiliate links – when you buy stuff you like, you also support future projects on Lovely Etc. at no additional cost.
 See my full disclosure here.